-

 dining out, paris, Uncategorized |

-Tags: 75013, chinese, chinese food, dim sum, dim sum restaurant paris, food, paris, restaurant, travel, tricotin |
+Tags: 75013, chinese, chinese food, dim sum, dim sum restaurant paris, food, paris, paris restaurant, restaurant, travel, tricotin |

 4 COMMENTS